-No new 2016 Heavy Summer system intact or single contingency voltage constraints due to the subject request were found.
-But with heavy load conditions, existing low voltage was observed in the local 115 kV and 69 kV systems for both the pre and post project system conditions for the simulated contingencies.
-To mitigate the low voltage, a load shedding scheme is currently in place to trip load and increase voltage in this local area.
+No new 2016 Heavy Summer system intact or single contingency voltage constraints due to the subject request were found; however, with heavy load conditions, existing low voltages were observed in the local 115 kV and 69 kV systems for both the pre and post project system conditions for the simulated contingencies.
+To mitigate the low voltages, a load shedding scheme is currently in place to trip load and existing local generation can be turned on to provide additional reactive support.
 For the purpose of this study, the required load shedding scheme was not evaluated.